MetExplore/dexom-python/README.md

 The DEXOM algorithm is a combination of several network enumeration methods.
 `enumeration.py` contains the `write_batch_script1` function, which is used for creating a parallelization of DEXOM on a slurm computation cluster.
+The central inputs of this function are:
+- `filenums`: the number of parallel batches which should be launched on slurm
+- `iters`: the number of div-enum iterations per batche

+The results of a DEXOM run can then be evaluated with the following scripts:
-`dexom_cluster_results.py`compiles and removes duplicate solutions from the results of a parallel DEXOM run.
+- `dexom_cluster_results.py`compiles and removes duplicate solutions from the results of a parallel DEXOM run.
-`pathway_enrichment.py` can be used to perform a pathway enrichment analysis using a one-sided hypergeometric test
+- `pathway_enrichment.py` can be used to perform a pathway enrichment analysis using a one-sided hypergeometric test
-`result_functions.py` contains the `plot_pca` function, which performs Principal Component Analysis on the enumeration solutions
+- `result_functions.py` contains the `plot_pca` function, which performs Principal Component Analysis on the enumeration solutions

 ### Toy examples
 The `toy_models.py` script contains code for generating some small metabolic models and reaction weights.